okonomichiyaki/supercat/02-general priorities.md

 ✦ Can bot Influence <ins>uncontested card</ins>? → Mobilization/Administration

 ✦ Can bot Influence <ins>contested card</ins> with more agents than rivals? → Mobilization/Administration

+✦ Can bot Move to take control of rival building → Mobilization/Aggression

 ✦ Does bot have ships available to Build? → Construction